 Centre for International Experience (CIE) is a wonderful resource for international students.
 CIE and SGS offer the assistance of an

 International Transition Advisor who supports students adjusting to life in Canada.
-You can seek advice about CIC documentation and processes, including study and work permits.
+You can seek advice about IRCC documentation and processes, including study and work permits.
 CIE also administers the University Health Insurance Plan (UHIP).
 CIE is open to all students and hosts a myriad of events.
-For details and more information, visit
+For details and more information, visit the CIE website

 School Fee Exemption for Children

 An international student bringing children to Toronto may have to pay a substantial fee to enrol their children in a local school.
 Our Family Care Offices can help to determine your eligibility for exemption from this fee.
 Please contact

 Minimum Degree Fee & Program Length

 All students in a given program must pay the Minimum Degree Fee (MDF) prior to graduation, regardless of registration option or status.
 The MDF is associated with the program length for each graduate master's program.